Is It Time for Siding Replacement? How to Tell

 Steel siding is cleaner and simpler to install, doesn’t shrink over time, and requires minimal caulking upkeep.
 It’s lighter in weight than fiber cement siding.

 As far as fire resistance, steel siding is better than fire-resistant: it’s fireproof.
 While fiber cement contains materials that can become deformed or combust past a certain heat point, steel siding won’t become deformed even when exposed to high-heat sources.

 You can’t go wrong with steel siding style choices.
 Steel siding is manufactured with sustainable materials and is available in Dutch lap, shake, traditional lap, or vertical siding profiles.

 Call Our Minnetonka-Based Home Exterior Contractors Today

-If your siding is chipping, cracked, or just outdated, our home exterior contractors at Powers Premier Contracting in Minnetonka are here to help.
-We offer a wide range of siding solutions including vinyl siding, fiber cement siding, steel siding, and composite.
+If your siding is chipping, cracked, or outdated, our home exterior contractors at Powers Premier Contracting in Minnetonka are here to help.
+We offer various siding solutions, including vinyl siding, fiber cement siding, steel siding, and composite.

 We can help you choose the right siding for your budget and the style of your home.
 We also offer siding repair if your siding just needs a little help.
 To start your new siding installation project, learn about our options, and request a quote, call and speak to a team member at 612-710-7283.